az-digital/az-quickstart-pantheon/README.md

 Now that you've successfully updated your site, you can also deploy to test and live from the command line.

-**Important** Always create a backup before running database updates or importing distribution updates.
+**Important:** Always create a backup before running database updates or importing distribution updates.

 For `test`: